-Go to Repairs and maintenance on page 30.
+Go to Repairs and maintenance in the next column.

 Special substantiation and calculation rules for car expenses apply to an individual.
 Under these rules, motor vehicle expenses can be claimed using one of four methods where the expense is for a motor car, station wagon, panel van, utility truck or other road vehicle designed to carry a load of less than one tonne or fewer than nine passengers.
-For an explanation of these methods, see question D1 in TaxPack 2009.
+For an explanation of these methods, see question D1 in TaxPack 2010.

 Do not include depreciation, finance leasing charges or interest paid.
-You should include these at M Depreciation expenses, J Lease expenses, Interest expenses within Australia or R Interest expenses overseas item P8 on your schedule.
+You should include these at M Depreciation expenses, J Lease expenses, Q Interest expenses within Australia or R Interest expenses overseas item P8 on your schedule.